 Nonetheless, QE4 was associated with asymmetric and potentially huge interest rate risks.
-In a scenario of continued weak aggregate demand, QE4 would likely have generated positive net interest income, because the federal funds rate would have remained near zero over a longer period, but the magnitude of that upside risk was limited by the fact that the Treasury yields had already declined to historically low levels at the onset of the pandemic.33 By contrast, scenarios of robust aggregate demand and persistently constrained aggregate supply posed substantial downside risks to the Federal Reserve's net interest income and remittances, because intensifying inflationary pressures could warrant a far steeper path of the federal funds rate.
+In a scenario of continued weak aggregate demand, QE4 would likely have generated positive net interest income, because the federal funds rate would have remained near zero over a longer period, but the magnitude of that upside risk was limited by the fact that the Treasury yields had already declined to historically low levels at the onset of the pandemic.34 By contrast, scenarios of robust aggregate demand and persistently constrained aggregate supply posed substantial downside risks to the Federal Reserve's net interest income and remittances, because intensifying inflationary pressures could warrant a far steeper path of the federal funds rate.
 Such a scenario began emerging as a material risk in spring 2021 and subsequently became the reality that the Federal Reserve is now facing.

-The duration of a security is a useful benchmark for assessing its interest rate risk, because modified duration serves as a measure of how the market price of the bond would be affected by a 1% parallel increase in the level of interest rates at all horizons.34 For a coupon-bearing security, the duration is substantially lower than the term to maturity, because the coupons comprise a large portion of the present discounted value of the security.
+The duration of a security is a useful benchmark for assessing its interest rate risk, because modified duration serves as a measure of how the market price of the bond would be affected by a 1% parallel increase in the level of interest rates at all horizons.35 For a coupon-bearing security, the duration is substantially lower than the term to maturity, because the coupons comprise a large portion of the present discounted value of the security.

-The right panel of Figure 5 shows the duration of the \$3.8 trillion in Treasury securities that were purchased during QE4 and held in the SOMA on March 31, 2022, using a discount rate of 2.5%.35 These securities have a weighted average duration of 6.2 (computed using the par
+The right panel of Figure 5 shows the duration of the \$3.8 trillion in Treasury securities that were purchased during QE4 and held in the SOMA on March 31, 2022, using a discount rate of 2.5%.36 The weighted average duration of those securities was 6.2 (computed using the par value of individual security holdings as weights).
+From November 2021 to September 2022, medium- and longer-term Treasury yields moved upwards by about 2.5 percentage points.37 Consequently, the standard approximation indicates that this shift in interest rates would reduce the market value of the SOMA's Treasuries holdings by about 15%, i.e., a mark-to-market loss of about \$600 billion.